VirusTLNR/Town-Of-Us/README.md

 The Seer is a Crewmate that can reveal the roles of other players.\
 Based on settings, the Seer can find out whether a role is Good, Evil or Neutral, or they can find out the role itself.\
 A player's name will change color to their team or role.\
-If the Seer investigates someone, the Seer's name will change color to inform that player who the Seer is.
+If the Seer investigates someone, the Seer's name will change color to inform that player who the Seer is.\
+The Seer can be configured so their investigations will sometimes fail.
+The Seer will get no information, but it will reset their cooldown.\
+The investigated player will see they are revealed, if applicable.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|